JitCHEO/t3a2server/{Fullname}_T3A2-A/README.md

 - As Wendy, I want to know that my form was submitted successfully with an email confirmation, so that I can have the reassurance that it was received and evidence if asked.

 ## R5	Wireframes for multiple standard screen sizes, created using industry standard software

+options:

-- Complete wireframe PDF with imbedded links - [FinalProject Wireframe pdf](./docs/WireFrame/FinalProject.pdf)
+1. Complete wireframe PDF. viewing from this document will provide comments and actual embedded links for navigating the wireframe [FinalProject Wireframe pdf](./docs/WireFrame/FinalProject.pdf)
-- Balsamiq project file with comments - [FinalProject Wireframe bmpr](./docs//WireFrame/FinalProject.bmpr)
+2. Balsamiq project file with comments as an alternative - [FinalProject Wireframe bmpr](./docs//WireFrame/FinalProject.bmpr)
+3. The below images - no links embedded

 #### Sign In